 What Is a Game Asset?

 A game asset is a term to describe any piece of content that goes into a video game.
 Game assets include textures, characters, sounds, objects, rigs, builds, artifacts, and more.

 Asset Recycling for Game Development

 Asset recycling is not new to the game development world.
 With game asset recycling, creators can use animations, artifacts, and more from one game in another.
 While some developers may consider this a lazy practice, others know that without game asset reuse, building would simply take too long.
-In a world that demands new content faster than teams can execute, one could argue that reusing game assets is a necessity, whether in the traditional video game space or in the new world of VR game development.
+In a world that demands new content faster than teams can execute, one could argue that reusing game dev assets is a necessity, whether in the traditional video game space or in the new world of VR game development.

 As game studios build out franchises, asset reuse becomes even more essential (and easier).
 Sequels provide an opportunity to revise storylines but keep similar characters and backgrounds.
 It doesn’t always make sense to build a whole new world.
 Instead, teams can create a consistent play experience across releases, often on a smaller budget.

-So, what is holding teams back from taking something old and create something new?
+So, what is holding teams back from taking something old and creating something new?

 Lack of Visibility

 Game collaboration is vital to success.
-When teams are small, it is easier to know what other team members are working on.
+When teams are small, it is easier for one person to know what other team members are working on.
 But as projects become more complex, and studios expand, visibility into what other people are working on significantly decreases.

 One of the reasons that teams lack visibility is that they are working with different tools.
-For asset recycling, developers and designers need to come together inside their toolset to see what’s going on.
+For game asset recycling, developers and designers need to come together inside their toolset to see what’s going on.
 Being able to access and know what is available is the first step to reusing game assets.